svens/hello_cmake/README.md

 let cmake choose on it's own depending on build host and/or installed toolchain.
 In [command line](cli.md) walkthrough we show both approaches.

+> *Note*
+> Because buildsystem files are generated, there is no point changing them,
+> cmake will overwrite modifications.
+To update list of sources, build flags
+> and so on, edit CMakeLists.txt instead and cmake automatically regenerates
+> buildsystem files.

 ## Sample project